stevehodgkiss/guard-rails-assets/README.md

 ## Guardfile and Options

-In addition to the standard configuration, this Guard has options to specify when exacly to precompile assets.
+In addition to the standard configuration, this Guard has options to specify when exactly to precompile assets.

 - `:start` - compile assets when the guard starts (enabled by default)
 - `:change` - compile assets when watched files change (enabled by default)